joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 | Favourite    | User can add a product to their favourites   | 2 | 2
 | Favourite    | User can remove a product from their favourites   | 3 | 2
 | Favourite    | User can view a product in their favourites   | 2 | 2

----

-*This process departs a little from Agile/Scrum best practices.
-No guarantees on estimation quality which I believe is impossible to do for software projects, but it helps to provide a rough guide for new projects.*